Learning the dynamics of a one-dimensional plasma model with graph neural networks: Implementation

 \section{Implementation}

 For reference, we implemented the synchronous version of the original electrostatic sheet model~\cite{dawson1962one, dawson1970electrostatic} in Python, using NumPy~\cite{harris2020array}.
 This code is used to generate all ground truth training and test data at a high temporal resolution.
-The GNS was also implemented in Python using JAX~\cite{jax2018github}, Jraph~\cite{jraph2020github}, and Haiku~\cite{haiku2020github}.
+The modified synchronous algorithm and the asynchronous algorithm were implemented in a similar fashion and are only used for testing purposes.
+The GNS was also implemented in Python using JAX~\cite{jax2018github}, Jraph~\cite{jraph2020github}, Haiku~\cite{haiku2020github}, and Optax~\cite{deepmind2020jax}.

 Additionally, from here onwards we will adopt a system of units similar to Dawson~\cite{dawson1962one}.
-Time will be shown in units of the plasma period $\omega_p^{-1}$ (with $\omega_p$ as defined in~\eqref{eq:sheet_motion}), distances will be presented in units of the intersheet spacing in equilibrium $\delta$, resulting in velocities in units of $\delta\!\cdot\!\omega_p$ and accelerations in units of $\delta \!\cdot\! \omega_p^2$.
+Time will be shown in units of the plasma period $\omega_p^{-1}$ (with $\omega_p$ as defined right after~\eqref{eq:sheet_motion}), distances will be presented in units of the intersheet spacing in equilibrium $\delta$, resulting in velocities in units of $\delta\!\cdot\!\omega_p$ and accelerations in units of $\delta \!\cdot\! \omega_p^2$.
 Note that in the adopted units the Debye length $\lambda_D$ is equivalent to the thermal velocity since, by definition, $v_{th} = \lambda_D\omega_p$~\cite{chen1984introduction}, and the length of the simulation box $L$ is equivalent to the number of sheets since $L = N_{sheets}\delta$.